Real estate prices are constantly moving up and down.

 Over a long enough period of time, property values generally appreciate.

-But there is always a certain amount of risk in real estate.
+But, of course, in real estate there is always a certain amount of risk.

-When your property appreciates you have a larger asset to borrow against, and you'll generate a bigger profit when you sell.
+When your property appreciates you have more equity to borrow against, and you'll create a higher profit when you sell.

-It's imperative that you choose an agent in Annapolis who is familiar with the factors that influence local prices.
+The most important factor to consider is that you choose an agent in Annapolis who knows the factors that affect local prices.

-The economy is assumed to be the most important factor impacting real estate appreciation.
+A lot of people assume that the economy is the most influential factor affecting real estate appreciation.

-there are some issues on a national level that impact your house's value: unemployment, mortgage rates, consumer confidence, and more.
+there are a handful of issues on a national level that alter your house's value: unemployment, interest rates, inflation, and more.

-However, your home's value and the elements that play the biggest role in its appreciation depend on the local Annapolis economy and housing market.
+However, your property's value and the factors that play the biggest role in its appreciation are specific to the local Annapolis economy and housing market.

-So when it comes to retaining their value, these regions often appreciate much more reliably than areas lacking key features.
+So when it comes to holding their value, these areas often appreciate better than others.

-History of appreciation - In the last 5 to 10 years, have house prices gone up or down?
-Does location or affordability affect how desirable the neighborhood is thought to be?
+History of appreciation - In the last 5 to 10 years, have property prices risen or declined?
+Does location or affordability affect how desirable the neighborhood is thought of as?

-Economic factors - Have companies moved into or away from an area?
+Economic factors - Have businesses moved into or away from an area?
 Are local companies hiring?
-Is there a nice mixture of job types in an area, or does it rely upon just one industry?
+Is there a good combination of job types in an area, or does it depend on just one industry?